beaumanvienna/pcsx2-testing/doc/PCSX2 JIT compiler port to amd64t.md

 * pcsx2/pcsx2/R5900.cpp: EE emulation
 * common/src/x86emitter/x86emitter.cpp
 Questions to resolve:
-* Which instructions have to be ported?
+* Which instructions have to be ported? --> SIB 32bit does not have a corresponding 64-bit equivalent
 * Where does the order of operations change?
 * Which modules are affected?